B-Marshall218/node-api-challenge/README.md

 - [ ] Describe a Resource?

 Information requested or located within an API.
+What you receive when you access an API.

 - [ ] What can the API return to help clients know if a request was successful?